Skip to main content

 Fluid Dynamics and Endothelial Stress

 Beyond the heart, the altered viscosity has profound effects at the level of the vascular endothelium.
 The friction generated by blood flowing against the vessel wall is known as shear stress.
-While physiological levels of are essential for maintaining endothelial health, pathologically high shear stress, as seen with hyperviscosity, can lead to endothelial dysfunction.
+While physiological levels of shear stress are essential for maintaining endothelial health, pathologically high shear stress, as seen with hyperviscosity, can lead to endothelial dysfunction.

 This state is characterized by reduced production of nitric oxide, a critical vasodilator, and an increased expression of adhesion molecules on the endothelial surface.
 This pro-inflammatory and pro-thrombotic environment can facilitate the development of atherosclerotic plaques and increase the likelihood of thrombotic events.
 The Framingham Heart Study provided early, crucial data linking higher hematocrit levels with increased long-term cardiovascular mortality, establishing this fundamental relationship in a large population cohort.